from the ALCTS Program Committee

 Submitting a Proposal

 Most proposals come from ALCTS sections, interest groups, or committees.
 However, proposals may also originate with individuals or other groups without obtaining approval from a sponsoring unit first.
-The "Sponsoring Unit" section of the proposal form is optional.

 Program Structure and Speakers